best-practice-and-impact/qa-of-code-guidance/book/references.md

 * [Google Tech Dev Guide](https://techdevguide.withgoogle.com/)
 * [Packt free learning](https://www.packtpub.com/free-learning) - daily free e-books
 * [The Hitchhiker's Guide to Python](https://docs.python-guide.org/) - everything Python

-When asking for help from your peers, Slack or online communities like [stackoverflow](https://stackoverflow.com/), it's best to provide a [minimal, reproducible example](https://stackoverflow.com/help/minimal-reproducible-example).
-Without a simplified example, it can be difficult to diagnose your problem and suggest potential solutions.
-You might even find that breaking the problem down to simplify the example may even lead to a solution.